 How to get divorce in West Virginia

-You must comply with the state's requirements for residing before filing a lawsuit.
+The state's requirements for residing must be met before filing a lawsuit.

 If a marriage was contracted in West Virginia, one or both spouses must be bona fide residents of the state at the time of the divorce, no matter how long they lived in West Virginia.